Navy Pilot Killed in Super Hornet Jet Crash

-A Navy pilot was killed Friday in a Super Hornet fighter jet crash in a California desert, reports the Navy Times.
+A Navy pilot was killed Friday in a Super Hornet fighter jet crash in a California desert, reported the Navy Times.

-The jet crashed around 2:30 p.m. near Trona, in San Bernardino County.
+The jet, which was based out of Naval Air Station Lemoore, California, crashed at about 2:30 p.m. near Trona, in San Bernardino County.
 Nobody on the ground was hurt.
 The pilot’s identity and details of the crash weren’t immediately released.

 The F/A-18E Super Hornet is the same type of jet that the Navy Blue Angels fly.